superstruct-tech/pr-blog-post/README.md

 ####  Do not mix feature changes (added functionality) with fixes (restored functionality), refactors (no change in functionality), or style changes (only whitespace or other cosmetic changes).

-The developer deleted an empty line which could be considerd a minor change but it shouldn't be presented in this PR.
+The developer deleted an empty line, which could be considered a minor change, but it shouldn't be presented in this PR.
 Such slight changes could be distracting for reviewers and it could increase reviewing time:

 ![comment#2 in PR#2](https://i.imgur.com/3Fp3OaE.png)